 Kids are wonderful.
-They not only have the great capacity to learn, but they want to learn.
+Not only do they have a great capacity to learn, but they want to learn.
 Everything around them is new and exciting.
 Take a kid birding and you not only provide the opportunity to teach a child new things, but you afford yourself the opportunity to share in the same excitement of learning when nearly everything was brand new and interesting.

 This guide will provide a starting point to ensure you have a good time birding with a child (or children).
-By no means is this guide all inclusive, but it will certainly help enhance a child’s appreciation of nature, turn them into a birder, and provide future generations with the conservationists we so desperately need.
+By no means does this guide cover everything, but it will certainly help enhance a child’s appreciation of nature, assist in turning them into a birder, and hopefully provide future generations with the conservationists we so desperately need.

 Section 1 — Getting Started

-Preparation before you venture into the outdoors is important to having a successful and fun time.
+Preparation is important to having a successful and fun time while birding.
 There is a balance between packing too much and not having the right stuff.
-Mostly, it is better to pack a bit heavy than to forgo some of the more useful items.
-Although you do not need to go overboard either and make hiking miserable.
+Starting out, it may prove better to pack a bit heavy, especially water and snacks.
+However, there is no need to go overboard and make hiking miserable.